sahib/misc/the-vibes-that-i-summoned/slides.typ

   spectrum. r/BetterOffline (left) or r/singularity (right) and many between.
 - Words like "AI slop" or "cope" is thrown around like confetti.
-- I just sit there in between and think, how so often in life, that both extremes are pretty weird.
+- I just sit there in between and think, how so often in life, that both extremes are kinda weird.
 - The consensus is though, at least when it comes to software development, that there is a tradeoff between control and productivity.
 ```)